exyi/diplomka/diplomka/text/3-analysis-3-statistic.md

 By insisting on the optimal conformation, we risk either observing the nucleic acid interactions infrequently, or classifying most PDB structures as erroneous.

 We also acknowledge that the measured parameters are inherently noisy, especially considering the approximately 3 Å resolution of large parts of our dataset.
-Therefore, extracting the mean value from the data is useful, if only to determine the degree of deviation of a specific parameter.
+Therefore, extracting the mean value from the data is useful if only to determine the degree of deviation of a specific parameter.

 In this work, we will generally not focus on canonical Watson-Crick A-U and G-C basepairs, given that these pairs have been extensively studied.
 However, they will serve as valuable references in calibrating our measurements to the well-known optimal canonical basepair parameters.